MustCodeAl/programming_mental_notes/reviewfolder/BETTERRUST.md

 - **Non-Lexical Lifetimes**: The compiler treats the endpoint of a reference's lifetime as the last place it's used, rather than the end of the enclosing scope.
 - **'static Lifetime**: The only allowed possibility for a returned reference with no input lifetimes, guaranteeing it never goes out of scope.

-## Future and Async

-- **Future Trait**: Represents an asynchronous computation that can be polled to make progress.
-- **Poll Enum**: Indicates whether a future is ready or pending.
-- **Pin and Context**: Used to manage self-referential data and notify the executor that progress can be made.
-- **Async/Await**: Implements futures using generators, allowing for non-blocking asynchronous code.

-## Async Runtimes and Streams

-- **Tokio**: Multithreaded runtime with a work-stealing scheduler.
-- **Actix**: Single-threaded async runtime.
-- **Streams**: Asynchronous version of iterators, with various creation and combination methods.

 ## Example Code